-1. Evidence or history of clinically significant hematological, renal, endocrine, pulmonary, gastrointestinal, cardiovascular, hepatic, psychiatric, neurological, or allergic disease (including drug allergies, but excluding untreated, asymptomatic, seasonal allergies at the time of dosing).
-2. Any medical or psychiatric condition including recent (within the past year) or active suicidal ideation/behavior or laboratory abnormality that may increase the risk of study participation or, in the investigator's judgment, make the participant inappropriate for the study.
-3. Use of prescription or nonprescription drugs and dietary and herbal supplements within 7 days or 5 half-lives (whichever is longer) prior to the first dose of study intervention, with the exception of moderate or strong cytochrome P450 3A (CYP3A) inducers or inhibitors which are prohibited within 14 days plus 5 half-lives prior to the first dose of study intervention.
+1. Evidence or history of clinically significant hematological, renal, endocrine, pulmonary, gastrointestinal, cardiovascular, hepatic, psychiatric, neurological, or allergic disease (including drug allergies, but excluding untreated, asymptomatic, seasonal allergies at the time of dosing). - Any condition possibly affecting drug absorption (eg, gastrectomy, cholecystectomy). - History of human immunodeficiency virus (HIV) infection, hepatitis B, or hepatitis C; positive testing for HIV, hepatitis B surface antigen (HBsAg), or hepatitis C antibody (HCVAb).
+Hepatitis B vaccination is allowed.
+2. Any medical or psychiatric condition including recent (within the past year) or active suicidal ideation/behavior or laboratory abnormality or other conditions or situations related to coronavirus disease 2019 (COVID-19) pandemic that may increase the risk of study participation or, in the investigator's judgment, make the participant inappropriate for the study.
+3. Use of prescription or nonprescription drugs and dietary and herbal supplements within 7 days or 5 half-lives (whichever is longer) prior to the first dose of study intervention, with the CCI [REDACTED] which are prohibited within 14 days plus 5 half-lives prior to the first dose of study intervention.
 4. Previous administration with an investigational product (drug or vaccine) within 30 days (or as determined by the local requirement) or 5 half-lives preceding the first dose of study intervention used in this study (whichever is longer).
 Participation in studies of other investigational products (drug or vaccine) at any time during their participation in this study.

-5. A positive urine drug test.
-6. Screening supine blood pressure (BP) ≥ 140 mm Hg (systolic) or ≥ 90 mm Hg (diastolic) for participants <60 years; and $\geq 150/90$ mm Hg for participants ≥ 60 years old, following at least 5 minutes of supine rest.
-If systolic BP is ≥ 140 or 150 mm Hg (based on age) or diastolic ≥ 90 mm Hg, the BP should be repeated 2 more times and the average of the 3 BP values should be used to determine the participant's eligibility.
-7. Renal impairment as defined by an estimated glomerular filtration rate (eGFR) of <75 mL/min/1.73m2.
-Based upon participant age at screening, eGFR is calculated using the chronic kidney disease epidemiology (CKD-EPI) equations to determine eligibility and to provide a baseline to quantify any subsequent kidney safety events.
-For eligibility assessment based upon estimated renal function, the higher of the screening and baseline eGFR values may be used.
-8. Hematuria as defined by $>1+$ heme on urine dipstick.
-9. Albuminuria as defined by albumin/creatinine (Cr) ratio on spot urine albumin (UA) >30 mg/g.
-10. Standard 12-lead ECG that demonstrates clinically relevant abnormalities that may affect participant safety or interpretation of study results (eg, QTcF >450 ms, complete LBBB, signs of an acute or indeterminate- age myocardial infarction, ST-T interval changes suggestive of myocardial ischemia, second- or third- degree atrioventricular (AV) block, or serious bradyarrhythmias or tachyarrhythmias).
-If QTcF exceeds 450 ms, or QRS exceeds 120 ms, the ECG should be repeated twice and the average of the 3 QTcF or QRS values used to determine the participant's eligibility.
-Computer-interpreted ECGs should be overread by a physician experienced in reading ECGs before excluding a participant.
-11. Participants with ANY of the following abnormalities in clinical laboratory tests at screening, as assessed by the study specific laboratory and confirmed by a single repeat test, if deemed necessary: - Alanine aminotransferase (ALT), aspartate aminotransferase (AST), Bilirubin $\geq 1.05 \times$ ULN.
-Participants with an elevated total bilirubin consistent with Gilbert's Disease may have a direct bilirubin measured and would be eligible for this study provided the direct bilirubin level is \leq upper limit of normal (ULN). - Total cholesterol, triglycerides, or direct LDL $\geq 1.25 \times$ ULN.
-12. History of alcohol abuse or binge drinking and/or any other illicit drug use or dependence within 6 months of screening.
-Binge drinking is defined as a pattern of

-5 (male) and 4 (female) or more alcoholic drinks in about 2 hours.
-As a general rule, alcohol intake should not exceed 14 units per week (1 unit = 8 ounces (240 mL) beer, 1 ounce (30 mL) of 40% spirit, or 3 ounces (90 mL) of wine).
+5. Screening supine blood pressure (BP) \geq 140 mm Hg (systolic) or \geq 90 mm Hg (diastolic) for participants <60 years; and \geq 150/90 mm/Hg for participants \geq 60 years old, following at least 5 minutes of supine rest.
+6. Renal impairment as defined by an estimated glomerular filtration rate (eGFR) <75 mL/min/1.73m2.
+Since participants are 18 years to 65 years, 2021 chronic kidney disease epidemiology (CKD-EPI) eGFR (combined serum creatinine [Screat] and serum cystatin C [Scys]) is the recommended formula.

+7. Standard 12-lead electrocardiogram (ECG) that demonstrates clinically relevant abnormalities that may affect participant safety or interpretation of study results (eg, QTcF >450 ms, complete left bundle branch block (LBBB), signs of an acute or indeterminate- age myocardial infarction, ST-T interval changes suggestive of myocardial ischemia, second- or third- degree atrioventricular (AV) block, or serious bradyarrhythmias or tachyarrhythmias).
+8. Participants with ANY of the following abnormalities in clinical laboratory tests at screening, as assessed by the study specific laboratory and confirmed by a single repeat test, if deemed necessary: - Alanine aminotransferase (ALT), aspartate aminotransferase (AST), total bilirubin $\geq 1.05 \times$ upper limit of normal (ULN), participants with a history of Gilbert's syndrome may have direct bilirubin measured and would be eligible for this study provided the direct bilirubin level is \leq ULN.
+9. History of alcohol abuse or binge drinking and/or any other illicit drug use or dependence within 6 months of Screening.
+Binge drinking is defined as a pattern of 5 (male) and 4 (female) or more alcoholic drinks in about 2 hours.
+As a general rule, alcohol intake should not exceed 14 units per week (1 unit = 8 ounces [240 mL] beer, 1 ounce [30 mL] of 40% spirit, or 3 ounces [90 mL] of wine).
+10. Investigator site staff directly involved in the conduct of the study and their family members, site staff otherwise supervised by the investigator, and sponsor and sponsor delegate employees directly involved in the conduct of the study and their family members.
-13. Use of tobacco or nicotine-containing products in excess of the equivalent of 5 cigarettes/day or 2 chews of tobacco/day.

-14. Investigator site staff directly involved in the conduct of the study and their family members, site staff otherwise supervised by the investigator, and sponsor and sponsor delegate employees directly involved in the conduct of the study and their family members.